JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 ResNet blocks differ, the main take-away being the sum or concatenation of the original data with the block output.
 DenseNets (G. Huang et al.
-2017) and Inception-style networks (Szegedy et al. 2015) are other approaches to build deeper nns.
+2017) and Inception-style networks (Szegedy et al. 2015) are other approaches to build deeper neural networks.

 .. figure:: ../images/imagenetsota.png
   :alt: Top-5 Accuracies of Neural Architectures on ImageNet plotted